 - Telephone/Skype interview offered to selected applicants on the basis of their application package

-Candidates applying to the Comparative Constitutional Law Program should be familiar with the Constitution of the United States, and with the public law system of their country of residence and may find it useful to read Limiting Government by András Sajó, Central European University Press, 1999.
+Candidates applying to the Comparative Constitutional Law Program are expected to be familiar with the public law system of their own country and may find useful reading Andras Sajo - Renata Uitz, The Constitution of Freedom, An Introduction to Legal Constitutionalism (OUP, 2017).

 The Department of Legal Studies reserves the right to check the originality of all submissions.